Dick Saslaw: Early life

-Saslaw is Jewish and has been active in Virginia's Jewish community for decades.
-He joined several other Jewish Democrats who live in Virginia in defending Israel against criticism from the Virginia State Bar.

 Majority Leader

 Senator Saslaw was first elected as Virginia State Senate Floor Leader by his peers in 1996, under a power-sharing agreement that took place when the Senate was evenly divided between Democrats and Republicans.
 In 1998, he was elected to Senate Minority Leader, and was continuously re-elected until becoming Senate Majority Leader when the Democrats assumed control of the chamber in 2008.
 He continued as Majority Leader until 2012, when the Democrats lost control.
 He served as Minority Leader from 2012 through 2019, except for the first half of 2014, when he served as Majority Leader.
 He was later again elected Majority Leader.

 He was Chair of the Senate's Commerce and Labor Committee, and a ranking member of the Senate Judiciary (formerly Courts of Justice), Education and Health, Finance and Appropriations, and Rules Committees.

 Political positions

 Gun control

 In the 2019 legislative session, he proposed legislation to raise the age for which a person is allowed to buy a gun in Virginia from 18 to 21, and he proposed a ban on so called "bump stocks."
 Republicans did not allow either of those bills to pass out of committee.

 In February 2011, Saslaw was one of eight senators on the Senate Courts of Justice Committee who "passed by indefinitely" House Bill 1573, suppressing the bill by an 8 to 4 margin.
 The bill, also known as Castle Doctrine, would have allowed "a lawful occupant use of physical force, including deadly force, against an intruder in his dwelling who has committed an overt act against him, without civil liability."